jcalumba/REU/README.md

   Visitfile contains a list of walks represented as nodes deliminated by '_', and walks separated by newlines(\n).
   TIME1 TIME2 contain graph snapshots represented as a list of connections which are represented as "(node1) \t         (node2)" that is, for example
   1   2
+  or
-  or 1 connects to 2
+  1 connects to 2

-  The program assumes that connections are bidrectional, that nodes cannot connect to themselves, and that nodes have    at most one connection to any other node.
+  The program assumes that connections are bidrectional, that nodes cannot connect to themselves, and that nodes have    at least one connection to any other node.